Cost of LivingUpdated May 2026

 The Bottom Line

-The bottom line on rent prices in Reno: you're looking at $1,252 to $3,756 $/mo, which is 25% above the national average — expect to pay a premium, but also expect higher quality and more options.
+The bottom line on rent prices in Reno: you're looking at $1,167 to $2,256 $/mo, which is roughly in line with national averages — no surprises, no bargains.
 The smartest move: get at least 3 estimates from different professionals, compare not just price but reputation and guarantees, and budget 15-20% above your best estimate for contingencies.
 This page is updated quarterly with the latest available data from federal sources.

 Compare Reno with Other Cities